 Lovato also admitted that she took her Mexican roots for granted as a child.

-“Growing up in America, I never really appreciated my culture,” Lovato told the magazine.
-“I knew what being Hispanic was, but I thought that since I didn’t look Hispanic, I was white.”
+“Growing up in America, I never really appreciated my culture,” Lovato said “I knew what being Hispanic was, but I thought that since I didn’t look Hispanic, I was white.”

 Over the years, however, her Latino background has changed the way she views her own body.

 “I tried to conform to what everyone thinks is beautiful,” Lovato continued.
 “But my genetics gave me a curvy figure, and I’ve come to understand that in the Latina culture, that is beautiful.
 I no longer look at my body and think, Oh my gosh, I have such a fat butt.
 Or, I hate my thighs.
 On some days I don’t love them.
 But, you know, that’s one of the things that makes me me.”